fieldtrip/website/workshop/madrid2019/tutorial_freq.md

 of cycles must fit in the time window.

 We will skip the preprocessing and start directly with the preprocessed data.
-You can download [data_task.mat](ftp://ftp.fieldtriptoolbox.org/pub/fieldtrip/workshop/madrid2019/tutorial_freq/data_task.mat) from our FTP server.
+You can download [data_task.mat](https://download.fieldtriptoolbox.org/workshop/madrid2019/tutorial_freq/data_task.mat) from our download server.

     load('/madrid2019/tutorial_freq/data_task.mat')